Taiwan

 Itemised deductions include the following:

-• Either interest paid on loans for the purchase of an owner-occupied house in Taiwan (maximum of TWD 300,000) or rental payment (maximum of TWD 120,000) for the lease of a self-use residence in Taiwan.
+- Interest paid on loans for the purchase of an owner-occupied house in Taiwan (maximum of TWD 300,000 after subtracting the special deduction for interest earned from bank deposits).

 There is no ceiling on the aggregate of the itemised deductions.